rtansf/cubify/README.md

     binnedCube = cubify.binCube('purchases', 'purchases_autobinned_2', ['TransactionDate','Qty','Price'], {'TransactionDate':'weekly'})

 If you examine the dimensions in binned cube, you will see the following new ones, "PriceBin", "QtyBin", "TransactionDateBin".
-Note that TransactionDateBin now uses weekly bins; the label is in the format [year]-[week number]:
+Note that TransactionDateBin now uses weekly bins; the label is in the format [yyyy][ww] where yyyy is the year and ww is the week number is 0 to 51:

     print binnedCube['distincts']